Bilal2453/discordia-components/README.md

 As of time of writing this, the library is still in beta, but it should be fully functional with only few bugs.

 ## Documentations
-For docs place refer to [the wiki](https://github.com/Bilal2453/discordia-components/wiki)
+For docs please refer to [the wiki](https://github.com/Bilal2453/discordia-components/wiki)

 ## Examples
 More examples and tutorials are planned, but as of now here are couple that should do: